HardlyDifficult/Crypto/Tutorials/Decentraland/BlockDog.md

 #### `transition`

 Transitions can be used in Decentraland to animate from one state to another.
 This works for position, rotation, scale, and color.
-For more info on the [`TransitionValue`](https://docs.decentraland.org/sdk-reference/entity-interfaces/).
+See [Scene State in the Decentraland docs](https://docs.decentraland.org/sdk-reference/scene-state/) for more information.

 ##  Push buttons